-The Celiac Disease Foundation Team Gluten-Free™ is Celiac Disease Foundation’s grassroots fundraising program.
+The Celiac Disease Foundation Team Gluten-Free™ is the Foundation’s grassroots fundraising program.
 Team Gluten-Free members participate in athletic events from marathons to golf tournaments, and use their passion and talents to create unique fundraisers like movie nights, foosball tournaments, pub crawls, mitzvah projects, wedding favors, and even virtual walks!
-Monies raised by Team Gluten-Free members support the Celiac Disease Foundation’s advocacy, education, and research programs.
+Monies raised by Team Gluten-Free members support the Celiac Disease Foundation’s research, advocacy, and education programs.

 Join CDF Team Gluten-Free

 Can I use the Celiac Disease Foundation Logo to Promote my Event or Product?

 Team Gluten-Free members are not allowed to use the Celiac Disease Foundation logo on their materials.
 The Foundation holds several large-scale events each year that are organized by the staff, and does not want the public to perceive that Team Gluten-Free events or product sales are Foundation-sponsored.
 By using the Team Gluten-Free logo instead of the Celiac Disease Foundation logo, it is clear that the member is a part of Team Gluten-Free, supporting the Foundation, but that the event is not a Foundation-sponsored event.